err1nn/final-project-ketchup-wants-h1b/Proposal.md

 - JOB_TITLE
 - COUNTRY_OF_CITIZENSHIP
 - FOREIGN_WORKER_EDUCATION
 - FOREIGN_WORKER_INFO_MAJOR

-Finally, we remove all rows which include na.
-Our final data has 123,863 rows.
+For ML-based prediction model, we will partition the data into two groups, 80% for training and 20% for testing.

 #### System Design
 How will you display your data?
 What types of interactions will you support?
 Provide some sketches that you have for the system design.